 Lichen planus is a rash that can affect different parts of your body, including the inside of your mouth.
 See a GP if you think you might have it.

-- clusters of shiny, raised, purple-red blotches on your arms, legs or body (you may see fine white lines on the blotches)
+- clusters of shiny, raised, purple-red blotches on your arms, legs or body (you may see fine white lines on the blotches) – the rash may be harder to see on black or brown skin

 - white patches on your gums, tongue or the insides of your cheeks